Gentleman’s Agreement, 1947, Twentieth Century Fox. Starring Gregory Peck, Dorothy McGuire, John Garfield. Directed by Elia Kazan. B&W, 118 minutes.

 Added to the mix is Phil’s childhood friend Dave Goldman (John Garfield), who’s just moved to New York after serving in the war.
 Dave, of course, knows the truth about Phil’s heritage.
 As a Jew, he lends insight to the research.

 The film won three Academy Awards: Best Picture, Best Director, and Best Supporting Actress (Celeste Holm, as the magazine’s fashion editor and Phil’s confidante).
 It was nominated for five others, including Best Actor (Peck) and Best Actress (McGuire).

 John Garfield, who was Jewish, generally played leading men, but accepted the supporting role because he believed in the importance of the film.
-The role of Phil’s son, Tommy, was played by Dean Stockwell, the veteran actor with one of the longest careers in Hollywood.
+The part of Phil’s son, Tommy, was played by Dean Stockwell, the veteran actor with one of the longest careers in Hollywood.

 Interestingly, however, the film never mentions the Holocaust, a deliberate decision on the part of the film’s producer and director.
 Another point of interest is the use of racial slurs; words that are considered on par with profanity today were used in the movie without reservation and any apparent objection by censors.

 The movie is still noteworthy for its ability to bring forth intelligent discussion of anti-semitism.
 Critics note that it focuses on only one region in the country, that is, the upper-crust society in which Philip Green lives.
 Whether or not that is a fault of the film is debatable.
 This is one movie’s take on the topic, and it can’t be responsible for portraying the whole of the problem.

 Gentleman’s Agreement is complex, as is its topic, well-acted and thought-provoking.
 It remains a worthwhile movie for anyone interested in what a film can do for shining light society’s ills, as well as those who enjoy classic movies at their best.